 How do you play MP3 on your iPhone or iPad?
 Apple echo system recommends using iTunes for media files streaming.
 Even to transfer the video and music files between iOS devices, iTunes is the default solution.
-Here we are going to share a solution to play mp3 on iPhone and iPad directly without using any computer or iTunes.
-Just to play MP3 on iPhone, you can depend on iPhone Music Player apps.
-There are a bunch of feature-rich apps from iTunes for different music formats like MP3 on iPhone.
+We are going to share a solution to play mp3 on iPhone and iPad directly without using any computer or iTunes.
+This entire step is based on Wi-Fi and no more worries about iTunes or connecting iPhone to PC.

 There are a few steps involved in this workaround, to begin with, we assume that you already have MP3 songs on your PC and ready to transfer.

 Since we are not using any wired connection here, we are going to use the help of a cloud service to transfer MP3 Song from iPhone from PC.
 You can use Google Drive, One Box or DropBox service to transfer the music.
 We demonstrated this solution with Dropbox, an app that provides 2GB free Cloud Space.
 This free 2GB is more than enough for a couple of hundreds of songs.

 Please go ahead to this link to register for a free Dropbox account with 2GB free.
 Once you install the Dropbox on your PC, then you can create a folder for the Music in Dropbox and copy all your MP3 files to the new folder.

 Related: You can refer to the list of iOS Apps that can Stream Music from Cloud storage in Offline.

 Now you have to set up the cloud drive, here Dropbox on the iPhone.
 Dropbox is a free app that can install from iTunes with this link.
 Once you install the app, please make sure to enter the same login information that you provided on your PC Dropbox account.
 This is to ensure you are using the same Dropbox account on both PC and iPad/iPhone to share the same files and folders on both platforms.